l-with/ansible-role-s_nail/README.md

 install s-nail with docker

-## Collection dependencies
+## Dependencies

-The role depends on the collection community.docker.
+The role depends on the

-Note that this also requires installation of the python library `docker`.
+- ansible role docker_container

 ## Role Variables